schlotg/viage-shopping-list/docs/css.md

 # Viage Shopping List Tutorial

 ## Adding CSS
-Viage uses some Webpack functionality to take the contents of index.css and compile and inline into the dest/bundle.js file.
+Viage uses some Webpack functionality to take the contents of the index.css and compile and inline into the dest/bundle.js file.
 All global styling should go into the src/index.css file.
 As a general rule of thumb the more style rules you have the bigger your DOM memory footprint and the slower the DOM will be able to render.

 I recommend using inline styles for specific component styling and using the global styles sparingly.
 However, not all CSS features are usable in inline form.
 Things like psuedo selectors and CSS animations just aren't possible in inline styling.

 You can also sepcify style tags in the component HTML.
-The style rules will be across the entire document so you have to be careful on your selector choices, but when the component goes away its specific styling gets removed from the DOM.
+The style rules will be across the entire document so you have to be careful on your selector choices, but when the component goes away it's specific styling gets removed from the DOM.

 ### Example Style Tags in a Component's HTML
 ```Javascript